 Search for more about weather.

-The fundamental tool meteorologists use for identifying and tracking medium-sized storms is the radar.
-With it, one can find heavy precipitation, distinguish its type (rain, hail, snow etc.) and pinpoint which way it is moving.
-With a Dopplar radar we can also determine wind directions and vorticity (patterns of rotation) conducive to finding and predicting tornadoes.
+Radar is the fundamental tool meteorologists use to identify and track medium-sized storms.
+You can find heavy precipitation, distinguish its type (rain, hail, snow, etc.) and pinpoint its direction.
+The Dopplar radar can also help predict tornadoes by determining wind directions and vorticity (patterns of rotation).

 National Weather Center (NWC)